millanbrankovic/custom-inputs/README.md

 ####CSS

 ##### Step 1
-Hde hide all the original inputs.
+Hide all the original inputs.

 ```
 input[type="checkbox"],